kiranchinmayib/Opella-DevOps-Technical-Challenge/README.md

 This project demonstrates:

 * Clean Terraform module design
-* Environment separation
+* Environment isolation
-* CI/CD integration
+* CI pipeline integration
-* Security and governance best practices
+* Scalable and maintainable infrastructure

-The focus is on building infrastructure that is not only functional, but also maintainable, reusable, and production-ready.
+The focus is on building infrastructure that is reusable, secure, and production-ready.